-- Estimates Proposition 47 savings to be \$94.8 million in 2024-25 which will be allocated for purposes including but not limited to mental health and substance use treatment programs, truancy and dropout prevention, and victim services. - Approves the proposed reduction of \$4.4 million ongoing General Fund for Post Release Community Supervision. - Provides \$116.1 million General Fund in 2023-24 for county probation departments for the Community Corrections Performance Incentive Grant and reverts to the previous methodology for calculating incentive payments for counties beginning in 2024-25 as specified in existing statute.
-Includes a one year freeze of the formula in 2024-25 and provisional budget bill language that expresses the Legislature's intent to review the formula. - Rejects the reduction of \$111 million to the Adult Reentry grant, including the reversion of \$54.1 million in 2023-24, and the delay proposed in the Governor's Budget. - Approves the proposed reduction of \$9 million General Fund in 2024-25 and ongoing for the Cal VIP grant program which will be replaced by the funding from the newly created Gun Ammunition Tax (Chapter 231, Statutes of 2023).
-Estimates indicate \$75 million will be available beginning in the budget year to support Cal VIP.
+- Estimates Proposition 47 savings to be \$87.8 million in 2024-25 which will be allocated for purposes including but not limited to mental health and substance use treatment programs, truancy and dropout prevention, and victim services. - Approves the proposed reduction of \$4.4 million ongoing General Fund for Post Release Community Supervision. - Provides \$113.6 million General Fund in 2023-24 for county probation departments for the Community Corrections Performance Incentive Grant and reverts to the previous methodology for calculating incentive payments for counties beginning in 2024-25 as specified in existing statute. - Rejects the reduction of \$111 million to the Adult Reentry grant, including the reversion of \$54.1 million in 2023-24, and the delay proposed in the Governor's Budget. - Approves the proposed reduction of \$9 million General Fund in 2024-25 and ongoing for the Cal VIP grant program which will be replaced by the funding from the newly created Gun Ammunition Tax (Chapter 231, Statutes of 2023).
+Estimates indicate \$75 million will be available beginning in the budget year to support Cal VIP. - Provides \$3.28 million and 15 positions in 2024-25 and \$7.69 million and 35 positions ongoing to implement in-custody death reviews (SB 519). - Rejects the reduction of \$40 million General Fund in 2023-24 for the final year of funding for the Public Defense Pilot program. - Approves the Governor's proposal to revert \$10.5 million in 2023-24 for the Medication Assisted Treatment Funding and rejects the Governor's proposed trailer bill related to this proposal. - Reduced \$8 million General Fund beginning in 2024-25 and ongoing for counties that provide Community Corrections Plans and reports which was included in the Early Action budget package.

-- Provides \$3.28 million and 15 positions in 2024-25 and \$7.69 million and 35 positions ongoing to implement in-custody death reviews (SB 519). - Rejects the reduction of \$40 million General Fund in 2023-24 for the final year of funding for the Public Defense Pilot program. - Approves the Governor's proposal to revert \$10.5 million in 2023-24 for the Medication Assisted Treatment Funding and rejects the Governor's proposed trailer bill related to this proposal. - Reduced \$8 million General Fund beginning in 2024-25 and ongoing for counties that provide Community Corrections Plans and reports which was included in the Early Action budget package. - Reduces \$835,000 General Fund beginning in 2024-25 and ongoing for the Proud Parenting Grant program. - Includes a savings of \$3.6 million in 2024-25 of the reduction of vertical prosecution grant program which was not applied for.
+- Reduces \$835,000 General Fund beginning in 2024-25 and ongoing for the Proud Parenting Grant program. - Includes a savings of \$3.6 million in 2024-25 of the reduction of vertical prosecution grant program which was not applied for.